nova0821/iotjs-wiki/Inside-IoT.js.md

 Javascript object fully implemented in C/C++ using [embedding API](#embedding-api-supporting-from-javascript-engine) are called "builtin".
 You can find list of builtin object at `MAP_MODULE_LIST` macro in ['iotjs_module.h'](https://github.com/Samsung/iotjs/blob/master/src/iotjs_module.h).

+Builtin modules are very useful since it can accesss underlying system using libuv, C/C++ library, and system call.
+And it may be used for optimizing performance of CPU bound routine and reduce binary size.

 ### Native module

+The [basic modules and extended modules](https://github.com/Samsung/iotjs/wiki/IoT.js-API-Reference) provides by IoT.js are called 'native module' because that modules will be included IoT.js native binary.
+There is a [tool](https://github.com/Samsung/iotjs/blob/master/tools/js2c.pl) that transfer Javascript script source file into C++ header file.
+Usually native modules need help from builtin module that is able to access underlying system.

 ### Event loop